 At the date of approval of these financial statements, standards and interpretations were issued by the International Accounting Standards Board which were not yet effective.
 Some of them were adopted by the European Union and others not yet.
-The Board of Directors expects that the adoption of these accounting standards presented in the consolidated financial statements, Note 2.4 in future periods will not have a material effect on the financial statements of the Company.
+The Board of Directors expects that the adoption of these accounting standards in future periods will not have a material effect on the financial statements of the Company.